 Introduction

 The natural process of defoliation is an important part of ecosystem health and function.
-Defoliators act as a negative feedback loop for forests when they are too thick by knocking them back to healthy populations.
-These insects also have the potential to add nutrients back into soil systems through consumption and excretion in the form of frass.
+Defoliators act as a negative feedback loop for forests when they are too thick by reducing them down to healthy population levels.() These insects also have the potential to help return soil systems back to healthy levels through consumption and excretion in the form of frass.
 Although defoliators can have these positive effects, trends towards WHAT are being seen.
-This can be attributed to the rate at which outbreaks are occurring as well as outbreak severity—which has increased dramatically over the last century (Senf et al. 2016).
+This can be attributed to the rate at which insect outbreaks are occurring as well as outbreak severity—which has increased dramatically over the last century (Senf et al. 2016).

 Since the 1930s, the West has experienced intense fire suppression.
 This has led to major ecological changes, including thicker forests with increased canopy cover (Keane et al, 2002).
-High frequency, low intensity wildfires that formerly maintained an open forest stand, occur less often leading to increased incidence of forest insect pests.
+High frequency, low intensity wildfires that formerly maintained an open forest stand occur less often, leading to increased incidence of forest insect pests.
 Historic fire regimes used to maintain insect pests via two avenues.
 First, frequent low intensity fires increased distance between trees making it challenging for insects to disperse.
 This decreased the rate at which (SPECIFIC INSECT) damaged the forest.
 Secondly, fires killed pests directly.
 A multi-decadal history of fire suppression, coupled with summer drought stress due to climate change, has generated conditions that encourage sustained insect outbreaks and disease in the forest (Keane et al, 2002).
+SUMMARY SENTENCE PERHAPS

-A major defoliator of the coniferous forests of Central Washington as well as North America in general (Senf et al. 2016), is the Western Spruce Budworm (WSB) (Choristoneura occidentalis)—a native lepidopteran that ranges from Southern British Columbia to Arizona and New Mexico (Fellin and Dewey, 1982).
-These insects emerge during budburst around mid-May to feed on the new growth of short needle conifers, specifically Douglas fir (Pseudotsuga menziesii) and Grand fir (Abies grandis) although they are known to feed on a handful of other species as well (Fellin and Dewey, 1982), until late June or early July.
+A major defoliator of the coniferous forests of Central Washington, as well as North America in general (Senf et al. 2016), is the Western Spruce Budworm (WSB) (Choristoneura occidentalis)—a native lepidopteran that ranges from Southern British Columbia to Arizona and New Mexico (Fellin and Dewey, 1982).
+These insects emerge during budburst around mid-May to feed on the new growth of short needle conifers, specifically Douglas fir (Pseudotsuga menziesii) and Grand fir (Abies grandis).
+They are known to feed on a handful of other species as well (Fellin and Dewey, 1982), until late June or early July.
 They then pupate and emerge as adults, taking flight around mid to late July for oviposition.
 Larvae then emerge the following year in mid-May to repeat their life cycle.
 In a more natural fire regime that maintained an open forest structure, WSB outbreaks would occur about once every decade.
 In recent years, thicker forests from fire suppression and increased drought stress from climate change has created conditions that encourage more frequent and further spreading WSB outbreaks (Willis et al, 2008; Lovett et al, 2006).
 This shift in forest structure and herbivore behavior has the potential to change forest ecosystem dynamics with implications for forest-stream connectivity.
 Furthermore, the cold weather that would have normally killed off pests in the past is occurring less often,.
 This allows these pests to stay out longer, causing more damage to plants more often than they otherwise would (Griffin and Turner, 2012).
-It has also been suggested that pest outbreaks can lead to increased fires due to the dead and dying trees they leave behind (Schlesinger et al, 2015), but new research has suggested that this may not be the case, and in fact may have the opposite effect.
+It has also been suggested that pest outbreaks can lead to increased fires due to the dead and dying trees they leave behind (Schlesinger et al, 2015), but new research has shownthat this may not be the case, and in fact may have the opposite effect.
 These insects are defoliators as opposed to wood burrowers and therefore potentially have a different effects on ecosystem dynamics.